 Crazy dimensions.
 Finally, try to choose a vehicle with standard specs for your first purchase.
 Do your research on the type, make and model of your truck before taking it home to make sure you are choosing wisely.
 It might be worth talking to experts about the size of your hood, bed and wheels before taking on a new truck yourself.

-If you have questions or would like more information on big rig specs for owner operators, contact Crossroads Leasing & Finance, LLC.
+If you have questions or would like more information on big rig specs for owner operators, contact Crossroads Equipment Lease & Finance.

 With more deliveries in demand than ever before, professional truck drivers are incredibly valuable.
 Why then, are we seeing a sudden decline in big rig drivers in the past few decades?
 Check out these few reasons why truck drivers are becoming a rare commodity.